This post may contain affiliate links. Please read my Privacy Policy.

-Tanghulu candied fruit is a classic Chinese street food made of a sugar-hard-candied fruit on a skewer.
+Tanghulu candied fruit is a classic Chinese street food made of sugar-hard candy-coated fruit on a skewer.
 The hard candy coating makes a fun crunching sound when bitten.
-Tanghulu has taken TikTok by storm thanks to the crunch.
+Thanks to the crunch, Tanghulu has taken TikTok by storm.

 Tanghulu, also known as bingtang hulu or bing tanghulu, is a popular street food known for its crunchy shell.
 The shell makes a loud crunching sound when you first bite into it.
 This sound became a TikTok craze in the summer of 2022.

-One of my favorite things about tanghulu is how easy it is to make.
+One of my favorite things about Tanghulu is how easy it is to make.
 In less than twenty minutes, you can make glass candy fruits!
 Strawberries are a popular choice.
 The color is striking.
 However, you are not limited to strawberries.
-In fact, you can make tanghulu out of any fruit with a firm exterior.
+You can make tanghulu out of any fruit with a firm exterior.

 What Is Tanghulu?

-Bingtang hulu is a traditional candied snack that has its origins in Northern China.
-Originally, it was made by skewering hawthorn on a long bamboo skewer and dipping it in liquid sugar that hardens into a hard coating.
+Bingtang hulu is a traditional candied snack from Northern China.
+It was originally made by skewering hawthorn on a long bamboo skewer and dipping it in liquid sugar, which hardened into a hard coating.

 Now, instead of hawthorn, strawberry is the most popular fruit to use.